#1 - copy

 Ideal Conditions: Very versatile, at its best when surf conditions are great.
 Can work well in both medium-big surf and weaker waves.

-• Great for turns, good for speed.
+Very responsive, great for turns, very versatile, good for speed.

-• Less traction than the pin tail and the round tail.
+Less traction than the pin tail and the round tail.

 Swallow Tail